hoffi21/elk_howto_pi/doku_elk_suricata.md

     cd /usr/src/elasticsearch/elasticsearch-2.2.0/bin
     ./plugin install mobz/elasticsearch-head

+So you know have the graphics but elasticsearch is not so elastic yet.
-After that you have to change the elasticsearch.yaml config
+Look into the elasticsearch.yaml config and change like you want to.

     nano /config/elasticsearch.yaml

 after that you can open up a browser on your PC/Laptop and type: